Registration and fees

 - Registrations for weekly classes are valid for the entire school year (autumn + spring terms) unless they are cancelled according to the conditions below.

 - Payment options for weekly classes may vary by city.
 For more information, see the weekly class pages of each city.

 - Dancers who have selected term fees may cancel their registration for the spring term by informing the school by email at least two weeks before the beginning of the term.
 This also applies to changing terms fees to period fees.

 - Dancers who have selected period fees may cancel their registrations from the beginning of a new period by informing the school by email at least two weeks before the beginning of the period.
 This also applies for the beginning of the spring term.

 - If a cancellation is not made in time according to the above rules, fees must be paid in full.
+Not showing up in a class/course or failure to pay the invoice are not cancellations.
 No refunds are made for registrations cancelled during a term or a period.